 If you like Snorkelling, Gemstone Bay is a must as it’s home to a marine reserve, you’ll find a snorkelling route mapped out on a sign by the steps.

-Like I said previously, this will be the busiest stop in the Coromandel Peninsula but we were pleasantly surprised by how small the crowd was in winter.
-There was just a a handful of us who stuck around for the start of sunset, which made it even more special for us.
+Like I said previously, this will be the busiest stop on this Coromandel road trip but we were pleasantly surprised by how small the crowd was in winter.
+There was just a handful of us who stuck around for the start of sunset, which made it even more special for us.

 There are still plenty of other things do while you’re on a road trip around the Coromandel Peninsula.
 Unfortunately for us, our motorhome rental company put a restriction on us going further north than the town of Coromandel, due to how narrow the roads can be.
 However, here’s a quick rundown of what else you can get up to in the area:

 Walk the Pinnacles

 Towering from the Kauaeranga Valley is the Coromandel Pinnacles.
 This walk is high on my to-do list if we ever go back to the Coromandel Peninsula.
 This 8-hour return hike will take you to the summit of the pinnacles and give you some incredible views over the region.
 You could even stay at the Pinnacles Hut if you wanted to extend your stay!